Comfortably Numb: Pink Floyd

 In December 1988, a video of the live performance from the A Momentary Lapse of Reason Tour, released on the live album Delicate Sound of Thunder, reached number 11 on MTV's Top 20 Video Countdown.
 The video was two minutes shorter than the album version and the video clip had different camera angles from the home video version.

 Pink Floyd performed the song at Knebworth Park on 30 June 1990 and it was published on CD as Knebworth: The Album, and on video as Live At Knebworth 1990, along with "Run Like Hell".
 This version followed a similar arrangement to the A Momentary Lapse of Reason Tour version, however featured a slightly shorter ending solo, which was then cut down even further on the 2021 release Live at Knebworth 1990, which documented Pink Floyd's entire performance at the event.

 Pink Floyd's performance on 20 October 1994 at Earls Court, London, as part of The Division Bell Tour, featured the full 10 minute performance of Comfortably Numb.
 The Pulse album and video releases edited out approximately 1:20 minutes of the ending solo, whereas the original pay-per-view video broadcast showed the unedited version.

 Pink Floyd, complete with Waters, reunited briefly to perform at the Live 8 concert in Hyde Park, London on 2 July 2005.
 The set consisted of four songs, of which "Comfortably Numb" was the last.
-This version was arranged near-identical to the studio version.
+This version was arranged near-identically to the studio version.